Danhayes3008/Milestone-project1/README.md

 error i was having with setting an image as a background.
 After sharing some of my code and screen-shot of my file directory, he pointed out that i forgot to add ../../ at front of the name for my image to be used.

+all events information has came from <a href="https://www.facebook.com/pg/TheMonkees/events/?ref=page_internal">The Monkees</a>
+Facebook page. all rights to the content belong to Monkees.

+Band members linked to there indevidual wikki links page. with information on the band page added to make it look better than just having there name's and pictures.